kjhscs2425/project-3-make-a-discord-bot-v2-greatcoder35/proposal.md

 When a user says: tell me a riddle
 My bot will respond by: *gives riddle*

-When a user says:
+When a user says: play rock paper scissors
-My bot will respond by:
+My bot will respond by: playing rock paper scissors with you. add secret move you can play to always win every 3rd round

-When a user says:
+When a user says: play tic tac toe
-My bot will respond by:
+My bot will respond by: play tic tac toe